Sara Rahmani

 STEM Subject Lead, University of Rwanda

-I am a graduate of Electronics and Telecommunications Engineering at the University of Rwanda.
+I am a graduate of Electronics and Telecommunication Engineering at the University of Rwanda.
 I am also the STEM Subject Lead.
-My Laidlaw research project is about bringing a system that could help in minimizing the number of high-school and primary students who bring cell phones at school since it's one of the major sources of distraction.
-I am very interested in IoT (Internet of Things) related fields.
-I enjoy challenging myself because it always helps me to step out of my comfort zone.
+My Laidlaw research project is about bringing a system that could help minimize the number of high-school and primary students who bring cell phones to school since it's one of the major sources of distraction.
+I did my Master's degree in Electrical and Computer Engineering at Carnegie Mellon University Africa, majoring in Cybersecurity and Data Science.

 Kyle Ginsberg